oscarbrask/drone_waypoints/README.md

 Since a linear, straight path is assumed, the 3D-space is converted into a 2D-space, consisting of a distance from the start point (x) and an altitude (y).
 An ideal path is then calculated as the sum of the terrain coordinates and the desired altitude.
-The minimum amount of coordinates is then gives a the concatinated array of the following two coordinate lists:
+The minimum amount of coordinates is then given as the concatinated array of the following two coordinate lists:
    - extreme_points, which is all the coordinates located in a local minima- or maxima in the ideal drone path
    - mid_points, which is the all coordinates that have the largest positive perpendicular distance to the straight line between the two